-Tackling home repairs starts out innocently enough, but handling a hammer often turns into game of Russian Roulette with the fingers of your hand, and a simple screwdriver seems possessed with sinister intent to stab soft flesh while refusing to secure fasteners properly.
+Tackling home repairs starts out innocently enough, but handling a hammer often turns into game of Russian Roulette with your fingers as the target, and a simple screwdriver seems possessed with sinister intent to stab soft flesh while refusing to secure fasteners properly.
 Mild-mannered individuals turn ugly, expletives freely flowing from lips, when they play with these tools.

-It's not your fault that you don't know how to use a hammer.
+It's not your fault that you don't know how to use a hammer or choose the right screwdriver.
 I'm an experienced remodeler and I'm here to help you.
 If you’re beginning to think these common household tools are out to get you, these tips for how to use a hammer will help you gain control.